 Christmas Tree Wonderland lights up the gardens and is an attraction in itself.
 You may even want to see them from the sky if you take a ride on the Bournemouth Eye.

 If you’re looking for food and drink, you won’t be short of local and festive choices from food and drink stalls to the famous Alpine bar which is a popular location for adults.
-This really is one of the best Christmas markets in Europe.

 Winter Wonderland, London, United Kingdom